arpetti/LEDITA/README.md

 * ```coverage.html``` will be generated in the root project directory, open it in a browser
 * You may see stacktrace/error info, click on overview from top right corner to see the coverage stats
 * Click on any individual file to see uncovered lines
+* The coverage report is built using the [blanket](https://github.com/alex-seville/blanket) node module

 ## Production Deployment